SaymaC/saymac/README.md

 ## Hi there, I'm Sayma 👋

-I am a Product Manager and Data Scientist, leveraging advanced analytics, statistical modelling, and machine learning to turn complex data into actionable business insights.
+I am a Data Scientist, leveraging advanced analytics, statistical modelling, and machine learning to turn complex data into actionable business insights.
 I design data-driven strategies and workflows that uncover patterns, forecast outcomes, and inform high-impact decisions across diverse real-world domains.

 Currently working on: building scalable analytical solutions and ML-driven products using Python, SQL, and Power BI, with a commitment to open, reproducible research and data ethics.